pedro-curto/Git-Workshop/README.md

    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
    ```

-3. After running the command, you will see a prompt:git config --global user.email "your_email@example.com"
+3. After running the command, you will see a prompt:

    ```
    Enter a file in which to save the key (/c/Users/YourName/.ssh/id_ed25519):